kofemann/pnfs-community/README.md

-pNFS community
+NFSv4.1/pNFS community
 ==============

-A simple pnfs community for testing.
+A simple NFSv4.1/pNFS community for testing and demonstration.

 Building: